The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 The Vaquero Legacy: Where it All Began

 To understand South Texas BBQ, you have to understand the vaqueros.
-These were the Mexican and Tejano ranch hands who managed the massive cattle herds across the Rio Grande Valley long before the first offset smoker ever hit the scene.
+These were the Mexican and Tejano ranch hands.
+They managed the massive cattle herds across the Rio Grande Valley long before the first offset smoker ever hit the scene.

-Ranch life was tough, and the food was a reflection of that.
-These vaqueros often received the “throwaway” cuts of meat as part of their pay—the parts the owners didn’t want.
-We’re talking about the head (cabeza), the tongue (lengua), and the tough, fibrous diaphragm muscle we now know as fajitas.
+Ranch life was tough.
+The food was a reflection of that.
+These vaqueros often received the “throwaway” cuts of meat as part of their pay.
+These were the parts the owners didn’t want.
+We’re talking about the head, the tongue, and the tough diaphragm muscle we now know as fajitas.

-Big B’s Take: This wasn’t “utility” cooking; it was brilliant adaptation.
+Big B’s Take: This wasn’t utility cooking.
+It was brilliant adaptation.
 To make these tough cuts edible, the vaqueros developed ingenious methods.
-They utilized what was abundant: Mesquite wood and the earth itself.
-They didn’t just cook meat; they engineered flavor and texture out of necessity.
+They used what was abundant.
+That meant Mesquite wood and the earth itself.
+They didn’t just cook meat.
+They engineered flavor and texture out of necessity.
 That frontier spirit is exactly what defines every plate of South Texas BBQ today.

 The Wood of Choice: Taming the Mesquite Dynamite